 Facebook has around 2.45 billion monthly active users, making it nearly unique in terms of how many people you can potentially market to.
 While Facebook’s advertising algorithm gets smarter (and easier to use) all of the time, Facebook ads can still be very intimidating to newcomers.
 If you’ve been in search of a turn-key guide to follow in order to learn the ropes of Facebook advertising, read this article.

 “Do things that don’t scale” is excellent advice—until you need to scale.
-Once you’ve covered the essentials and have started driving a few sales per day, it’s time to start thinking about how you’ll scale your acquisition efforts while keeping costs down.
-Also, now that you have a few customers, wholly new forms of marketing (and remarketing) are available to you.
+Once you’ve covered the essentials and have started driving a few sales per day, it’s time to start thinking about how you’ll scale your acquisition efforts and improve customer experience, while keeping costs down.
+Also, now that you have a few customers, new forms of marketing (and remarketing) are available to you.